ConjurTech/slate/source/includes/api/_orders.html.md

 Parameter | Description
 --------- | -----------
-pending | Order has been prepared and is awaiting the user's confirmation. confirming | User has confirmed and the order is being persisted on the blockchain. confirmed | Order is persisted on the blockchain. failed | Order has failed to confirm and is not persisted on the blockchain. completed | Order has successfully completed.
+pending | Order has been prepared and is awaiting the user's confirmation. confirming | Order has been broadcast is being persisted on the blockchain. confirmed | Order is persisted on the blockchain. failed | Order has failed to confirm and is not persisted on the blockchain. completed | Order has successfully completed.